Vitamin D3 Tablets

 - Supports mother and child’s health during pregnancy and lactation

-- Plays a role in reducing the risk of some cancers
+- Plays a role in reducing the risk of some unwanted cell proliferation

 Children: The recommended dosage for infants less than 6 months is 300 IU daily.
 For children over the age of one year the dosage recommendation is 400 IU.
 It is preferable for children to get their vitamin D from a multiple vitamin unless directed by a health care practitioner.